trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 .. warning::

-  Access to the Presto coordinator should be secured e.g., using Kerberos or password authentication, when using Kerberos authentication to Hadoop services.
+  Access to the Trino coordinator should be secured e.g., using Kerberos or password authentication, when using Kerberos authentication to Hadoop services.
-  Failure to secure access to the Presto coordinator could result in unauthorized access to sensitive data on the Hadoop cluster.
+  Failure to secure access to the Trino coordinator could result in unauthorized access to sensitive data on the Hadoop cluster.
 Refer to :doc:`/security` for further information.